Sequential Monte Carlo with transformations: Introduction

-Particle filtering \citep{Gordon1993} and its generalisation, the SMC sampler \citep{DelMoral2006c} is designed to tackle exactly this problem.
+Particle filtering \citep{Gordon1993} and its generalisation, the SMC sampler \citep{DelMoral2006c} is designed to tackle problems of this nature.
 Roughly speaking, the idea of these approaches is to begin by using importance sampling (IS) to find a set of weighted \emph{particles} that give an empirical approximation to $\pi_{0}$ then to, for $t=0,...,T-1$, update the set of particles approximating $\pi_{t}$ such that they, after changing their positions using a kernel $K_{t+1}$ and updating their weights, approximate $\pi_{t+1}$.
 This approach is particularly useful where neighbouring target distributions in the sequence are similar to each other, and in this case has the following advantages over running $T$ separate MCMC algorithms. \begin{itemize} \item The similarity of neighbouring targets can be exploited since particles approximating $\pi_{t}$ may not need much adjustment to provide a good approximation to $\pi_{t+1}$.
 We have the desirable property that we find approximations to each of the targets in the sequence.
-Further, we also may gain when compared to running a single MCMC algorithm to target $\pi_{T}$, since it may be complicated to set up an MCMC that simulates well from $\pi_{T}$ without using a sequence of simpler distributions to guide particles into the appropriate regions of the space. \item If the $\pi_{t}$ are unnormalised, SMC samplers also provide an unbiased estimates of the normalising constants of the $\pi_{t}$.
-When each $\pi_{t}$ is an unnormalised Bayesian posterior distribution, is the \emph{marginal likelihood} or \emph{evidence}, a key quantity in Bayesian model comparison.
-For much of the paper we use $\pi_{t}$ to represent an unnormalised target, and in an abuse of terminology, sometimes refer to $\pi_{t}$ as a ``distribution''. \end{itemize}
+Further, we also may gain when compared to running a single MCMC algorithm to target $\pi_{T}$, since it may be complicated to set up an MCMC that simulates well from $\pi_{T}$ without using a sequence of simpler distributions to guide particles into the appropriate regions of the space. \item When the targets $\left(\pi_{t}\right)_{t=1}^{T}$ are only known up to a constant of proportionality, SMC samplers also provide unbiased estimates of the corresponding normalising constants.
+In a Bayesian context, the normalising constant of $\pi_{t}$ is the \emph{marginal likelihood} or \emph{evidence}, a key quantity in Bayesian model comparison.
+For much of the paper, and in abuse of notation, we use the same letters for denoting distributions and corresponding densities.
+In addition, we use tildes to denote unnormalised densities; e.g. let $\theta \sim \pi_t(\cdot)$ then its density is given by $\pi_t\left( \theta \right)=\tilde{\pi}_t\left( \theta \right)/Z_t$, where $Z_t$ denotes the normalising constant. \end{itemize}